syssiproject/oxen-storage-server/README.md

-# Oxen Storage Server
+# Sispop Storage Server

-Storage server for Oxen Service Nodes
+Storage server for Sispop Service Nodes

 ## Binary releases

-Pre-built releases (with system service files) are available for Ubuntu/Debian on https://deb.oxen.io and are recommended for simple deployment and updates on those distributions.
+Pre-built releases (with system service files) are available for Ubuntu/Debian on https://deb.sispop.io and are recommended for simple deployment and updates on those distributions.

 ## Building from source